 Spain - Cannabis Clubs

-In Spain in general there is a non-incrimination of consumption and increased cannabis for self-use.
+In general Spain has Non-incrimination Of cannabis consumption and growth for self-use.
 Moreover, a breach in the Spanish law enabled 1991 to establish a "Cannabis ClubsWhich, like Coffee Shop in Holland, sells cannabis legally but relies on black market merchandise.

 As of 2017 Spain has over 500 Cannabis clubs, more than 200 of them are in Barcelona.
 Officially, in order to join clubs you must receive an invitation from someone who is already a member - but many clubs do not enforce this law and allow registration online or by phone.